duggabe/gr-control/README.md

 The Raspberry Pi computer can be equipped with an add-on relay board.
 Wire jumpers are added from GPIO 17 to relay channel 1 (for the antenna) and from GPIO 27 to relay channel 2 (for the power amplifier).

+For simulation purposes, the `relay_seq_dummy.py` program can be run in place of a real Raspberry Pi.
+See the notes in the program for setting the IP adddresses.

+Delay times in the switching sequences can be adjusted to accommodate the associated relays and amplifiers.

 1. Open a terminal window on the Raspberry Pi.
 2. Download the `relay_sequencer.py` program.
 3. Edit the program as follows:
-    - change the `_SUB_ADDR` (on line 21) to the IP of the computer where `xmt_rcv_switch.py` will run.
+    - change the `_SUB_ADDR` (on line 23) to the IP of the computer where `xmt_rcv_switch.py` will run.
-    - change the `_PUB_ADDR` (on line 29) to the IP of the Raspberry Pi.
+    - change the `_PUB_ADDR` (on line 31) to the IP of the Raspberry Pi.
 4. Execute `relay_sequencer.py`.
 ```
 python3 -u relay_sequencer.py
 ```
 5. The program displays the PUB and SUB socket addresses on the terminal.
 There is no user interface per se.
-If the variable `_debug` is set to `1`, the program will display progress messages when it is performing the switching sequences.
+However, if the variable `_debug` is set to `1`, the program will display progress messages when it is performing the switching sequences.

 ### Receiver